The Difference Between IPv4 vs IPv6:

 Global unicast addresses are used for routing over the internet, while the other two are used at the organization and local level only.

-Logistics and Supply chain in Indian Railways: The Indian railways is the best example of India largest logistics and supply chain network as it consists of the transportation of millions of goods and parcels which travel all the way in several states of the country every day.
+Logistics and Supply chain in Indian Railways: The Indian railways is the best example of India’s largest logistics and supply chain network as it consists of the transportation of millions of goods and parcels which travel through several states of the country every day.

-Due to the exhausted IP addresses of IPv4, it has become difficult to build the everyday expanding supply chain by using IPv4.
+Due to the exhausted IP addresses of IPv4, it has become difficult to build the expanding supply chain by using IPv4.
 The large address space and auto-configuration features of IPv6 will help in tracking and running status of wagons, bogies, and parcels in the system.
-With the help of this, the end user can also track their goods status.
+With the help of this, the end-user can also track the status of their goods.

 The database of logistics can be maintained through the online system and can be monitored 24*7 and thereby helps in reducing the cases of late delivery and stolen or lost goods.

-Intelligent Transport System: India is still struggling with managing the traffic system in various cities of the country and the situation is even worse in metropolitan cities.
+Intelligent Transport System: India is still struggling with managing the traffic system in various cities and the situation is even worse in metropolitan cities.

 To overcome this, we need real-time monitoring and management of the traffic system.
-Especially, the need of the common men is to get easy access to public service vehicles like roadway buses, school vans, ambulance, and fire brigades.
+Especially, the need for the common men is to get easy access to public service vehicles like public buses, school vans, ambulance, and fire brigades.

 The IPv6 platform enables the system with real-time monitoring of traffic and their management by commissioning the various sensors and monitoring software at the peak point of the traffic and thereby provisions the real-time view of the traffic conditions.

-(i) Emergency healthcare: IPv6 is one such technology which can bring a revolutionary change in the industry of Telemedicine and emergency health care.
+(i) Emergency healthcare: IPv6 is one such technology that can bring a revolutionary change in the industry of Telemedicine and emergency health care.